 The KOBRA works on iOS or Android, over BT or WiFi, but know that the experience isn’t as user-friendly or as polished as the more expensive BlueDriver mentioned above.
 Still, the price tag is hard to beat and way better than driving to AutoZone to have them scan your check engine light.

-OBD2 Scanner & WiFi Car Code Reader – Clears Check Engine Lights Instantly – Diagnose 3000 Car Codes - Wireless Car Diagnostic Scanner – Auto Scanner for 1996+ Vehicles (iOS & Android Devices Only)
+OBD2 Scanner & WIFI Car Code Reader – Clears Check Engine Light Instantly – Diagnose 3000 Car Codes - Wireless Car Diagnostic Scanner – Auto Scanner For 1996+ Vehicles (iOS & Android Devices Only) (1)

 This affordable little OBD2 scanner will turn you into an at-home mechanic on a budget.